CutterCross/Sabre/README.md

 # Sabre
  ![](SabreLogo.png)

- Sabre is a lightweight sound driver for NES homebrew projects, compatible with FamiTracker TXT data exported from FamiTracker and FamiStudio.
+ Sabre is a lightweight sound driver for NES homebrew projects, compatible with FamiTracker TXT data.

  Currently only written for ASM6.